bailey4770/pokedex/README.md

 ### Restructured command and repl structure

-- Original boot.dev split repl and many commands into separate files.
+- Originally, commands were added to the callback map in repl.go but declared in commands.go.
-- This meant the addition of new commands involved multiple files.
+- Addition of a getCommands() func cleans up repl.go file.
-- By combining the repl and commands functions to one file, adding new commands is easier.
+- Now maintainers can add new commands from just the commands.go file.
+No annoying file switching is necessary.

 ### Refactored the http request function